AdobeDocs/adobeio-runtime/reference/multiple-regions.md

 # Multiple Regions

-Today, we execute your actions in two Amazon regions: US-East and Europe-West.
+Today, we execute your actions in two Amazon regions: US-East, Europe-West, and Australia.
 We have plans to add aditional regions in Amazon and add Azure support too.

 ## How do we execute your action